Beliavsky/Fortran-code-on-GitHub/README.md

 [Quantum Annealing Machine Emulator](https://github.com/camsenec/qa-emulator): quantum annealing simulation on SpinGlass model using Path Integral Monte Carlo method, by Tomoya Tanaka

+[Quasilinear Electromagnetic Oscillations (QLEO)](https://github.com/pastfalk/QLEO): code based on the quasilinear kinetic equation which self-consistently describes how a given velocity distribution function of a homogeneous gyrotropic plasma evolves in time in the presence of an unstable spectrum of parallel propagating, electromagnetic linear eigenmodes, by Patrick Astfalk.
+The implemented formalism is based on the quasilinear kinetic equations given in, e.g., 'Methods in Nonlinear Plasma Theory' by R. C. Davidson (1972).

 [raytracer_3D](https://github.com/ceden/raytracer_3D): simulates the radiative energy transfer equation for internal gravity waves in 6 dimensions, by ceden

 [scadyn](https://github.com/jherrane/scadyn): code for scattering dynamics calculations, which utilizes a volume integral equation solution for the T-matrices of non-spherical scatterers, by Joonas Herranen.
 The main motivations for the development of this code are the study of grain alignment dynamics in interstellar environments and optical tweezers and traps.